raspberrypilearning/c3-wolfram-face-swap/en/step_1.md

 ---
 ### Hardware

-+ A computer: desktop, laptop, or a Raspberry Pi
++ A computer (desktop, laptop, or Raspberry Pi)

 ### Software

-+ Wolfram Language — this is available for free on the Raspberry Pi as part of NOOBS
++ Wolfram Language, available for free on the Raspberry Pi as part of the official operating system, Raspbian

 --- /collapse ---